Azure-Samples/azure-devops-terraform-oidc-ci-cd/README.md

     postfix              = "<your_initials>-<date_as_YYYYMMDD>"
     organization_name    = "<your_azure_devops_organisation_name>"
     azure_devops_project = "<your_azure_devops_project_name>"
-    approvers            = ["<your_azure_devops_username>"]  # You can omit this is you don't want to demo approvals on the production environment.
-Remove this line to omit.
+    # You can omit this is you don't want to demo approvals on the production environment.
+Remove this whole approvers block to omit.
+    approvers            = {
+      user1 = "<your_azure_devops_username>"
+    }
     ```

     e.g.